AshwinSundar/ashwinsundar/content/posts/specializing.md

 ## It's where the cool kids are playing

 Scientists and researchers seem to prefer Python.
-An unintentional mistake I made in grad school was to complete my master's work in MATLAB and R, thinking those were beneficial to my future employment.
+An unintentional mistake I made in grad school was to complete my master's work in MATLAB and R, thinking those were beneficial for my career prospects.
+I had heard engineers tend to use MATLAB for calculations, so it only made sense to demonstrate proficiency in it by writing a novel algorithm in it.
-Python barely registered in my mind in 2016, as a language to write a signal-processing algorithm - I thought it was just a teaching language.
+Python barely registered in my mind in 2016 as a language to write a signal-processing algorithm.
-Jupyter Notebook was new, but seemed incomplete compared to MATLAB.
+Jupyter Notebook was new, but seemed incomplete compared to MATLAB's integrated programming and problem-solving environment.
-From people who worked in industry, I had heard that R and MATLAB were what the professionals used.
 So I chose the latter as the language to implement an empirical mode decomposition algorithm, for processing a non-linear signal in the form of an electrocardiogram.

 I've considered re-writing my master's project and potentially turning it into a library for handling ECG data with a non frequency-domain technique, which can be useful in low-power applications.
 I had no idea how to do this in MATLAB (and still have no idea).
 But Python could be a promising alternative.

-Anecdotally, the scientific community seems to prefer Python and Jupyter Notebook for their computations and data analysis.
-This is a compelling reason for me to become a Python expert.
-These are the people I want to work with, and potentially "professionalize" their code into something a software professional can work with.
-There appears to be a lot of potential in that particular space.

 ## Conclusion